-We have an entire section on mattress section you can read by clicking HERE.
-But this list encompasses some of the major points:
+You can read an entire section on mattresses by clicking HERE.
+But this list encompasses some of the significant points:

 - Choose a medium to firm model.
-Excessively soft or hard surfaces can aggravate neck or low back pain.
+Excessively soft or hard surfaces can aggravate neck or lower back pain.

 - Avoid pillow-top, or keep the pillow-top relatively thin.
-An overly plush topper breaks in long before the springs of the mattress and can shorten the life of your mattress.
+An overly plush topper breaks in long before the mattress springs and can shorten your mattress’s life.

 - Always replace the boxspring foundation when replacing the mattress

-- Select a pillow that will hold your head in a neutral position while on your side or back.
-For side sleepers, this means a pillow that fills the gap between your shoulder, hand head
+- Select a pillow that will hold your head in a neutral position on your side or back.
+For side sleepers, this means a pillow that fills the gap between your shoulders and head

 - Avoid excessively thick or multiple pillows